monetadao/dchf/README.md

 Do the following steps to deploy the whole infrastructure:

 1. Run `npm i`
 2. Create a `secrets.js` from the template `secrets.js.template` file.
-Add the `RINKEBY_PRIVATE_KEY`, the `RINKEBY_RPC_URL` and the `ETHERSCAN_API_KEY` for rinkeby deployment (todo: mainnet deployment)
+Add the `INFURA_API_KEY`, the `DEPLOYER_PRIVATEKEY` and the `ETHERSCAN_API_KEY` for mainnet deployment (or the Goerli parameters for testnet deployment).
-3. In `deployment/deploymentParams/deploymentParams.rinkeby.js` (todo mainnet deployment) it's needed to replace the values between the lines 16-18 to the Deployer's wallet (accordingly to the private key set on `secrets.js` file).
-All the oracles addresses are correct and should not be changed.
-Also the value `GAS_PRICE` is set correctly and you risk getting stuck in the deployment if the value is changed.
+3. Update the addresses on lines 16-18 in `deployment/deploymentParams/deploymentParams.mainnet.js` (or the goerli file for testnet deployment) to reflect your specific setting.
+The Deployer address needs to reflect the private key set in the `secrets.js` file.
+Verify the oracle addresses on lines 5-18.
+The parameter `GAS_PRICE` should be fine and your deploy transactions risk getting stuck if the value is changed.
 4. You can choose to either deploy only the MONETA contracts (moneta token, vesting) or the whole infrastructure.
 Set the parameter `MON_TOKEN_ONLY` to handle this
-5. Run `npx hardhat run deployment/deploymentScripts/rinkebyDeployment.js --network rinkeby` (todo mainnet deployment), to deploy the contracts.
+5. Run `npx hardhat run deployment/deploymentScripts/mainnetDeployment.js --network mainnet` (or the Goerli references for testnet deployment), to deploy the contracts.
-6. You can check and verify the contracts by checking the output file in `deployment/output/rinkebyDeploymentOutput.json`.
+6. You can check and verify the contracts by checking the output file in `deployment/output/mainnetDeploymentOutput.json`.

 ## Important Notes